Regulatory Violation definition

 Regulatory Violation means, with respect to the Grantee (i) a conviction of the Grantee based on a trial or by an accepted plea of guilt or nolo contendere of any felony or misdemeanor crime involving moral turpitude, false statements, misleading omissions, forgery, wrongful taking, embezzlement, extortion or bribery, (ii) a final determination by any court of competent jurisdiction or governmental regulatory body (or an admission by the Grantee in any settlement agreement) that the Grantee has violated any U.S. federal or state or comparable non-U.S. securities laws, rules or regulations or (iii) a final determination by self-regulatory organization having authority with respect to U.S. federal or state or comparable non-U.S. securities laws, rules or regulations (or an admission by the Grantee in any settlement agreement) that the Grantee has violated the written rules of such self-regulatory organization that are applicable to any member of the KKR Group.

-Regulatory Violation means (a) a diversion of the proceeds of the sale of Stock hereunder described on the use of proceeds statement delivered by the Company at the Closing, if such diversion was effected without obtaining the prior written consent of CVC (which consent may be withheld in CVC's sole discretion) or (b) a change in the principal business activity of the Company and its Subsidiaries to an ineligible business activity (within the meaning of the SBIC Regulations), if such change occurs within one year after the date hereof.
+Regulatory Violation means, with respect to any SBIC Holder providing Financing under this Agreement, (a) a diversion of the proceeds of such Financing from the use reported thereof on the SBA Form 1031 delivered at the Closing, if such diversion was effected without obtaining the prior written consent of the SBIC Holder (which may be withheld in its sole discretion) or (b) a change in the principal business activity of the Company to an ineligible business activity (within the meaning of the SBIC Regulations) if such change occurs within one year after the date of the initial Financing hereunder.

 Examples of Regulatory Violation in a sentence